Sudhanshu1304/Music-Genra-Recognition/README.md

 # Speach-Recognition

-This is a simple speach Recognition algorithum.
-This was a Learning Project, in which I learnt how to apply machine learning on sounds,using a concepts like Mfcc and role of fourier transform.
+This is a simple speech recognition algorithm.
+This was a Learning Project, in which I learned how to apply machine learning to sounds, using concepts like Mfcc and the role of Fourier transform.

 <br>